benber86/retropgf_grants/venom.md

 As the intermediate language for Vyper, Venom greatly facilitates optimizations resulting in drastically reduced bytecode size and gas usage.
 Fang can be used to compile Venom IR directly to assembly or EVM bytecode.

-Venom offers a reduction in 20 to 30% of the size of the bytecode produced and in equivalent gas savings.
+Venom offers a reduction in 20 to 30% of the size of the bytecode produced and in equivalent gas savings (up to 3 gas per byte saved, depending on usage patterns).

 Venom gives lower-level access to developers and auditors, facilitating the analysis and security auditing of smart contracts.